rahildoshi97/materforge/paper/paper.md

 | Open Source              | Yes             | Yes            | No               | No                      |
 | Python Integration       | Native          | Yes            | API only         | No                      |

-**Key Advantage**: MaterForge's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and integration not found in existing tools, enabling more reproducible and sophisticated scientific simulations.
+**Key Advantage**: MaterForge's native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provide flexibility and integration not found in existing tools, enabling more reproducible and sophisticated scientific simulations.

 # Research Applications

-MaterForge is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics, and heat transfer.
+MaterForge is applicable to alloy design [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics, and heat transfer.
 Its architecture promotes reproducible science and is well-suited for HPC environments,